kernel-community/kernel/CONTRIBUTING.md

 # Contributing

-Interested in contributing to KERNEL?
+Interested in contributing to Kernel?
 Want to request a new feature?
 Before you do, please read the following guidelines.

 ## Getting Started